seecloud/docs/docs/architecture.rst

 #.
 Ansible

-    Ansible in conjuction with the automation deployment playbooks is used for initial deploymen of OSS Tools and comes as a part of OSS ISO.
+    Ansible in conjunction with the automation deployment playbooks is used for initial deployment of OSS Tools and comes as a part of OSS ISO.

 #.
 Docker